UBC-MDS/FinanceCalculator2025/README.md

 ## Python Ecosystem

 The `FinanceCalculator2025` package situates itself within the Python ecosystem as a learning-oriented initiative aimed at developing practical skills in financial computation and programming.
 While the Python ecosystem already includes robust packages and applications like [Loan Calculator](https://github.com/yanomateus/loan-calculator) and [Financial Calculator App](https://github.com/dilumdesilva/Financial-Calculator-App), this project differentiates itself by offering an accessible, user-friendly tools that simplifies core financial concepts.

-With intuitive function names like calculate_contribution, future_value, and present_value, it allows users — especially beginners and students — to quickly grasp the essentials without needing to understand complex financial formulas.
-This project also serves as a hands-on exercise for those eager to deepen their understanding of both finance and Python programming, making it a valuable resource for anyone looking to deepen their understanding of financial concepts and Python development.
+With intuitive function names like `calculate_contribution`, `future_value`, `present_value`, and `n_periods`, this package allows users — especially beginners and students — to quickly grasp the essentials without needing to understand complex financial formulas.
+This package also serves as a hands-on exercise for those eager to deepen their understanding of both finance and Python programming, making it a valuable resource for anyone looking to deepen their understanding of financial concepts and Python development.

 ------------------------------------------------------------------------